AguzR/Rez-Apps/README.md

 - Login and Register with SharedPrefences.
 - 2 Users : Admin Menu and Users Menu.
-- GridView Product in Home Users
+- GridView Product in Home Users.
+- Hero Animation in List and Detail Product.
 - Auto Validate for Form Login and Register.
 - CRUD with JSON.
 - Image Upload and Edit with packages ImagePicker